SaipavanKatta28/Amazon_Sales_Analysis/README.md

 ## 📊 Dashboard Access
 👉 **Explore the Dashboard**
-Due to Tableau Public restrictions on extracted data, you can still review the insights through:
+ Due to data source restrictions and Tableau Public’s limitations on publishing workbooks with extracted or non-supported live connections (e.g., PostgreSQL), the interactive dashboard cannot be published publicly.
+However, a high-quality PDF version is provided for review.:
 - [📄 View Dashboard (PDF)](#)